Student Guidance for Online Teaching

 If you need to do this simply add your personal email address to Blackboard and your Daily Notifications and any other notifications from your department will be delivered directly to that address.
 If you don’t update your email address, notifications will continue to go to your University email.

 Other University communications will not be sent to this address.
 You should continue to check the Student news page for general information for students.
-This change will remain in place until the end of September 2020.

 How to change your email address in Blackboard